hawkeye02/Workshop-DonkeyTracker/Appendix-03/README.md

 ![16](./images/16.jpg)

-Set the rools as you see fit.
+Set the password policy as you see fit.
 Here you see a minimum password length of 6 characters, requirements for upper and lower case characters, numbers as well as alphanumeric characters and you also allow the users to change their passwords.
 Then cick on **Apply password policy**.

 ![17](./images/17.jpg)